pgladkevich/Java-Data-Structures-and-Algorithms/proj3/gitlet/gitlet-design.md

    ends after printing the message "Current branch fast-forwarded."
 If the split point is neither of the above, proceed with the steps below.
 If at any point a conflict is encountered, set the boolean _conflict to true, and concatenate the contents of the file in the current branch with the contents of the version in the given branch.
-       1. Iterate through each file in the given branch.
+       1. Iterate through each filename in the given branch that represents a file corresponding to a blob.
            1. If the file is absent from the split-point and the current branch, checkout the file from the given branch and stage for addition.
            2. If the file is absent from the current branch, and not modified from the version in the split-point, it